 Military fort turned self-managed cultural center

-“I don’t even know where to start about this place; The CSAO Forte Prenestino is a military fortress, built in the 19th century, but due to a complete lack of use it was abandoned quite quickly, left to decay.
+“I don’t even know where to start about this place” writes Spotter Matteo.
+The CSAO Forte Prenestino is a military fortress, built in the 19th century, but due to a complete lack of use, it was abandoned quite quickly, left to decay.
 In 1986 it was occupied by a group of left-wing students, who turned it into a “centro sociale occupato autogestito”(self-managed occupied social center).
-They organize so many festivals and activities I could just keep listing stuff until infinity…” —Matteo Mueller-Thies
+They organize many festivals and activities all the time.

 The best place to find Roman antiques

 Conca d’Oro antique is not a very old antique flea market.
 However, this does not mean that there will not be some worthwhile antiques.
 Visiting this flea market is like playing a treasure hunt game with friends.

 “Truth be told, I rarely bring anything back home, but I do love to wander around its colorful stalls, grabbing some street food on the go at the delicious stands selling regional food.” writes Giulia.

 This gem is for the foodies.
 The place serves homemade vegan burgers which are not just delicious but also photogenic.
 The dishes served at Flower Burger are unique and worth giving a try.
 This place is not just for the vegans.
 The burgers are so delicious that the non-vegans will enjoy it too.